rgpass/i_didnt_know_javascript/05_async_and_performance.md

 Iterator: a well-defined interface for stepping through a series of values from a producer.
 The interface is to call `.next()` each time you want the next value from the producer.
 See `something` below.

 Iterable: an `object` that contains an iterator.
-The iterable must have a function on with the name being the special ES6 symbol value `Symbol.iterator`.
+The iterable must have a function on it with the name being the special ES6 symbol value `Symbol.iterator`.

 ```javascript
 var gimmeSomething = (function() {